Updated in 2023

 Step 3.
 Know how to increase your application response rate

 After sending in an online application, don’t just sit around and wait for a response (because you probably will not get one).
 You can increase your response rate by taking one extra step that can take as little as 5 minutes.

 We recommend reverse recruiting, which means that you reach out to the recruiter before they contact you.
 The best way to do this is to send an email to someone on the team at the company after you apply for the position.
 The email should let them know that you have applied and explain a little about yourself.
 According to our data, sending an email along with your applications will increase the likelihood of a response by an average of 3x.

 In order to do this, find the recruiter, hiring manager, or a senior team member on LinkedIn.
 Them, you can find their email address through a free service like Clearbit or LeadFinder.
 If they don’t come up on there, you can try to guess their email addresses using these likely combinations:

-Once you have their email address, write a compelling and concise cold email that lets them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
+Once you have their email address, write a compelling and concise cold email.
+Let them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
 Make sure that you give them specific times to choose from so that it is as easy as possible for them to say yes.